The Taj Mahal in Agra, India was truly a breathtaking sight of awe and beauty, it was both bigger and smaller than what I had imagined.

 - Thanjavur, India, An Ancient City Of Temples And Art

 - Photos: Namakkal, India – All Day Long Celebrations

 - Photos: Yercaud, India – Getting Some Time With Nature

 - Photos: Coimbatore, India – Small City with Exotic Food

-- Photos: Salem, India – From Daily Life to the Pongal Festival
+- Salem, India – A Vibrant City With Pongal Festival Celebrations

 - Photos: Bengaluru, India – The City of Technology and Religion

 - Photos: Hosur, India – My First True Taste of India